canonical/kafka-operator/docs/tutorial/deploy.md

         --command-config \$CONF/client.properties'
 ```

-For a full list of the available Charmed Kafka command-line tools, please refer to [Snap commands](reference-snap-commands).
+For a full list of the available Charmed Kafka command-line tools, please refer to [snap commands](reference-snap-commands).

 ## What's next?